This is the second in a two-part blog series on owning and transferring the rights to a patent. (Read part one here.)

 Some of the innovators working for your business might not have a formal employer-employee relationship with the business.
 If you don’t make the appropriate arrangements beforehand, this could complicate patent assignments.
 Keep an eye out for the following staffing arrangements:

-- Independent contractors: Some inventors may be self-employed.
+- Independent contractors: Some inventors may be self-employed, or they may be employed by one of your service providers.

 - Joint collaborators: Some inventors may be employed by, say, a subsidiary or service company instead of your company.